AmigoDaLua/AmigoDaLua/README.md

 Hello, world!
 My name is **Matheus Antunes** and I am book a designer turning into a web developer.

 ## My story  💬
-After more than 6 years working my way through words, I've decided to pursue a old passion: computers!
+After more than 6 years of working my way through words, I've decided to pursue an old passion: computers!

 Since natural languages and computer languages are not that different, I'm happy to be currently studying: